 In 1896, German businessman Gustav Hartman began constructing a large steam engine-making plant.
 The equipment was brought from Germany.
-In 1900, a steam engine left Lugansk - the first one built there.
+In 1900, a steam engine left the town - the first one built there.

-In the early 20th century, Lugansk was a large industrial center of Russia.
+In the early 20th century, it was a large industrial center.
 There were 16 plants and factories there and about 40 handicraft firms.
-In Lugansk there were 6 Orthodox churches, a synagogue, a Polish Rome-Catholic church and a Lutheran church.
+There were 6 Orthodox churches, a synagogue, a Polish Rome-Catholic church and a Lutheran church in the city.

 The first church was built in 1761 in Kamennye Brody - a wooden Petropavlovskaya church.
-In 1792-1795, it was replaced by a church of stone.
+In 1792-1795, it was replaced by a stone church.
 This is the only church preserved until today.

-In December 1919, Soviet power was established in the city.
-In 1926, the population of Lugansk was 77,000.
+In 1926, the population was 77,000.
 In 1931, a heavy cargo steam engine of “Felix Dzherdzhinsky” series was produced in Lugansk - the first in the USSR.
 In 1935, the city was renamed Voroshilovgrad.

 In 1972, the football team “Zarya” (Voroshilovgrad) became the USSR champion for the first and the last time.
 It was the first USSR champion from the city which was not the capital of the republic.

-In 1990, the original name of the city was returned to Lugansk.
+In 1990, the original name was returned to the city.

-Major branch of industry of Lugansk is heavy engineering, dominated by huge diesel-locomotive works.
-Steel tubes, coal-mining equipment, spare parts for motor vehicles, and precision instruments also are made in the city.
-Coal is mined in Lugansk.
-There are also wood and timber-working industries.
+Major branch of local industry is heavy engineering, dominated by huge diesel-locomotive works.
+Steel tubes, coal-mining equipment, spare parts for motor vehicles, and precision instruments are also produced in the city.

 In 1938, the tanks on the initiative of the Defense Commissar Voroshilov were transferred to several cities of the USSR, in particular to Lugansk.
 The tanks were used as historic monuments of the Civil War (there is one tank preserved in Kharkov).
-In 2009, Lugansk tanks Mark-5 were renovated and returned to their places.
-Address: Lugansk, Shevchenko Str., 2.
+In 2009, the tanks were renovated and returned to their places.
+Shevchenko Street, 2.

 Stone Statues Park.
 The park-museum has one of the largest collections of stone statues of the 11th-12th centuries in Ukraine.
 The museum is located on the territory of Lugansk National University.
 Statues are the sculptures 1-4 meters height, depicting warriors (sometimes women).

 The statues were placed on the mounds of ancient peoples: Scythians, Polovtsians etc. These are the only remains of monumental art of long-extinct nomadic people lived in what is now known as Lugansk region.
-Address: Lugansk, Oboronnaya Str., 2.
+Oboronnaya Street, 2.

 Ostraya Mogila.
 The memorial is dedicated to the Civil War (1919) and Second World War.

 Hotel “Inter”.
-The hotel is located in Zhovtneviy district of Lugansk, on the territory of East business center.
+The hotel is located in Zhovtneviy district, on the territory of East business center.
 Main services: cafe (European cuisine), sauna, pool, gym, conference hall, concert hall, Wi-Fi, beauty salon, parking.
-Address: Lugansk, Vozrozhdeniya Str., 11-p.
+Vozrozhdeniya Street, 11-p.
 Contact phone: +380 642 35 71 71.